Why Substantive Content in B2B Marketing Works - Rare Bird, Inc.

 Regardless of industry or market sector, audiences now conduct more extensive research before contacting vendors, so being an authoritative source that educates them is itself a powerful piece of positioning.
 When your ebook becomes the resource that technical evaluators reference in internal meetings, you’ve earned the kind of credibility that competitors can’t easily replicate.
 When your solution brief clearly articulates problems that procurement teams are struggling to define, you’ve demonstrated the type of understanding that opens doors.

-Sales team members often have at least one anecdote about a customer who said, “You weren’t the cheapest, but you really seemed to understand what we’re trying to accomplish here.”
+Salespeople often have at least one anecdote about a customer who said, “You weren’t the cheapest, but you really seemed to understand what we’re trying to accomplish here.”

 The Content Marketing Institute surveyed 266 technology marketers and found that 60% reported improved content strategy performance, with content quality and relevance identified as the primary driver of effectiveness.
 Quality matters because buyers can tell the difference between superficial content and genuine expertise, which is why companies of all sizes—from enterprise operations down to the scrappy team of five winning against all odds—know better than to entirely outsource their content to Copilot or another AI interface.